dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

    make sure that both `driver-accel.c` and `driver-gyro.c` give reasonable answers.

  - Implement some kind of extension.
+    - A trivial one is getting the temperature.
+Compare it with the pi temperature (obtained using the mailbox).
-A cool one that Joseph and Yash did last year was doing the step counter.
-A standard useful one would be to add interrupts and put the readings in a circular queue.
+    - A cool one that Joseph and Yash did last year was doing the step counter (I believe using the motion detection p 39, but check with Joseph!).
+    - A standard, useful one would be to add interrupts and put the readings in a circular queue (p 27-29 of the register map).
+    - A useful one would be figuring out how to use the self-test.
+    - A fun one is using the IMU to control pixels on a small screen.
+      E.g., to make a game controller.
+We have some small screens.
+    - An adult one is to do the 9250 or Polou IMU.
+    - An OS one is to write your own I2C driver --- if you do this let us know, since there are some pointers.

 ---------------------------------------------------------------------------
 ### Incomplete cheat sheet of page numbers.